-Daisy was officially up and her yellow-lime green suit still had a bit of light going off.
-She carefully pruned her wet hair and felt a bit of black grease on the surface of her fingers, making her starved.
+Daisy was officially up and her yellow-lime, green suit still had a bit of light going off.
+She carefully pruned her wet hair and felt a bit of black grease on the surface.
+Her fingers vibrated, making her starved.
 Is someone going to bring me a ham and cheese biscuit?
 It didn’t seem like it.
 It seemed freezing.
 Off-putting, really.
 She shook her head in a frenzy.

-Down at the disco tech, animals mingled with Others and creatures of all kinds.
+Down at the discotech, animals mingled with Others and creatures of all kinds.
 This particular store had been up since 1915, although only known to mankind since 2020.
 It became an entranceway for exportation.
-Stuff like new bed reclines or barbecued pork chop muffin tins.
-A disco tech was not so much for dancing anymore.
-It was a space for replacing products and services that required an elevated case.
+Stuff like new bed reclines or barbecued pork chop muffins.
+A discotech was not so much for dancing anymore.
+It was a space for replacing products that required an elevated service.

 Daisy only visited once a year.
 She brought two blings, hoping to exchange them for sweet lemons and grass seed.
-When she would be able to return home, she hoped to plant both, growing an aromatic space conducive to Each Other showing their faces once again.
+When she would be able to return home, she would plant both, growing an aromatic space conducive to Each Other showing their faces once again.
 She missed them.
-When they left there were no more sarcastic antics, there was no more commenting.
+When they left, there were no more sarcastic antics, there was only commenting.